Is Canada the TPS solution?

 U.S. Asylum Policy On Trial In Canada

-In November, a federal lawsuit was filed in Canada that challenges this dichotomy.
-It argues refugees should be able to make asylum claims at ports of entry.
+In November 2019, a federal lawsuit was filed in Canada challenging this dichotomy.
+It argued refugees should be able to make asylum claims at Candian ports of entry.

-The case, brought by Amnesty International, the Canadian Council for Refugees, and the Canadian Council of Churches, states the Canada government should withdraw from the Safe Third Country Agreement.
+The case was brought by Amnesty International, the Canadian Council for Refugees, and the Canadian Council of Churches.

-The parties assert recent U.S. policies have changed the central tenet of the U.S. – Canadian agreement.
+It asserted the Canada government should withdraw from the Safe Third Country Agreement (STCA) because recent U.S. policies had changed the central tenet of the U.S. – Canadian agreement.

-It cites the Trump Administration’s removal of asylum claimants to unsafe countries, unlawful detention measures, barring of asylum claims based on gender and gang violence, and criminalizing refugees at the border.
+It cites the Trump Administration’s removal of asylum claimants to unsafe countries, unlawful detention measures, barring of asylum claims based on gender and gang violence, separation of families and young children, and criminalizing refugees at the border.

 If successful, the action would ease the Canadian path to refugee status.

-Of course, even an adverse ruling is unlikely to halt the current flow of TPS asylum-seekers from the United States.
+Of course, even adverse actions by Parliament or Congress are unlikely to halt the current flow of TPS asylum-seekers from the United States.

-Unfortunately, there are rumblings that a pro-refugee decision will spark a conservative backlash.
+Unfortunately, there are rumblings that the pro-refugee decision will spark a conservative backlash in Canada.
 Such an xenophobic outcome could lead to decades of legal battles, simiar to those in the United States.

 Only one applies to TPS holders, absent rare circumstances.